JStover95/FaaSr-Functions/WeatherGeographicPlot/README.md

     )
 ```

 Next we will need two functions for handling our geographic data.
 The first, `get_geo_boundaries` retrieves our state's and county's boundaries.
-[US counties in different states can have the same name](https://www.fws.gov/sites/default/files/documents/Standard_CountyName.pdf), so we use the function GeoDataFrame `contains` to ensure we get only the county within our state boundaries.
+[US counties in different states can have the same name](https://www.fws.gov/sites/default/files/documents/Standard_CountyName.pdf), so we use the GeoDataFrame `contains` method to ensure we get only the county within our state boundaries.

 > ℹ️ This function uses boolean indexing to locate specific rows.
-For more details see pandas [Indexing and selecting data](https://pandas.pydata.org/docs/user_guide/indexing.html). \
+For more information see pandas [Indexing and selecting data](https://pandas.pydata.org/docs/user_guide/indexing.html). \
 > ℹ️ This function uses apply for efficient operations on DataFrames.
 For more information refer to the [pandas documentation](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.apply.html).

 ```python